k-pulkit/k-pulkit.github.io/_pages/home.md

     image_path: /assets/images/lab1-terraform-lambda_600x400.jpg
     alt: "placeholder image 1"
     title: "Learning Terraform for AWS"
-    description: "This is lear aning goal for me.
-I will be practicing some labs to get the knack of using IAC for AWS.
-Focus will be data engineering stack. <br/><br/>#labs #aws #learnwithme"
+    description: "In the set of quick reads, we will explore how to use the terraform for infrastructure deployment on AWS. <br/><br/>#labs #aws #learnwithme"
-  - url: /assets/images/unsplash-gallery-image-2.jpg
+  - url: /learn/serverless
-    image_path: /assets/images/unsplash-gallery-image-2-th.jpg
+    image_path: /assets/images/lab1-terraform-lambda_600x400.jpg
-    alt: "Project - 1"
+    alt: "placeholder image 1"
-    title: "Project - 1"
-    description: "Work in Progress"
+    title: "Learning Serverless Framework for AWS"
+    description: "Terraform is great, but it comes to serverless deployments use something designed for it.
+Let's explore the serverless framework. <br/><br/>#labs #aws #learnwithme"
   - url: /learn
     image_path: /assets/images/unsplash-gallery-image-3-th.jpg
     alt: "Learn page."
-    title: "More at :: LEARN"
-    description: "Click here!
-This section will grow as I learn and blog my learnings."
+    title: "Explore more."
 ---

 {% include feature_row id="intro" type="center" %}